GlebBatykov/theater/README.md

 </div>

-One of the possible output results
+One of the possible output results:

 ```dart
 Received by the worker with path: tcp://test_system/root/user/test_actor/test_router/worker-1, message: Hello message №1